Friday, 14 March 2014

 From the V and A website - http://collections.vam.ac.uk/item/O58581/bracket-burlington-richard-boyle/

-Until things are clarified I believe that the most likely candidate for the bust of Pope at Tottenham Park and mentioned in the inventory of Lord Bruce of 1745 in Lord Bruce study is the bust now at Yale Centre for British Art.
+Until things are clarified I think that a possible candidate for the bust of Pope at Tottenham Park and mentioned in the inventory of Lord Bruce of 1745 in Lord Bruce's study is the bust now at Yale Centre for British Art.

 No comments: